- 16 Best Games Like Horizon Forbidden West to Try Out in 2022 - December 10, 2021

 Spending long hours roaming around looking for rare loot, levelling up characters, and starting non-linear quests are some of the things that make role-playing video games great fun.
 Role-playing games have evolved and diversified into many, confusing sub-genres with each having their own devoted fan base.
 And you’ll find examples of each kind on Steam.
 Basically what we are saying here, is put down that latest battle royale title like Fortnite or Apex Legends, and invest your time in an awesome RPG.

 Valve’s video game retail service abounds with titles, and it’s difficult to choose a few from the slew of amazing role-playing games it has on sale.
 Having said that, we’ve put together a list of some of the best role playing game options on Steam, just in case you want a suggestion the next time you feel like indulging in some dungeon-delving.

 1. Fallout series

-Some people may prefer more fast-paced RPG shooter games, while others may opt for the isometric turn-based titles.
-No matter what type of genre you prefer, it’s possible that the Fallout series contains at least one title you’ll absolutely love.
-For example, you may love the base-building and craft in Fallout 4, or the side quests you can play in Fallout: New Vegas.
+Some people may prefer more fast-paced shooters with the contains at least one title you’ll absolutely love.
+For example, you may love the base-building and craft in , while others may opt for the isometric turn based RPG games.
+No matter what type of genre you prefer, it’s possible that Fallout 4, or the side quests you can play in Fallout: New Vegas.

-Fallout’s massive and treacherous wastelands are some of the most iconic places, with a wide range of sites to explore, loads of unfamiliar enemies to shoot, and countless stuff to loot.
+The series’ massive and treacherous wastelands are some of the most iconic places, with a wide range of sites to explore, loads of unfamiliar enemies to shoot, and countless stuff to .
 Nothing tops listening to 1950’s music on your Pip-Boy as you scavenge a seemingly deserted building, making Fallout’s calmer times an even enthralling experience.
 Check out our list of best Fallout endings.